-This body of work is an on going exploration of my relationship to my father.
+This body of work is an on going exploration of my relationship with my father.
 My father is Bi-polar and has been in and out of my life since I was a teenager.
-Thinking about idolization of the "dad" and what a father is in the 21st century I try to make sense of how a lack of time spent together, as well as his struggle with mental health have affected our connection.
+Thinking about idolization of the Dad and what a father is in the 21st century I try to make sense of how a lack of time spent together, as well as his struggle with mental health have affected our connection.
 I am photographically exploring the physical, emotional, and time based space that is prevalent in the relationship with my father.

 It's All Down Cellar: In this project I photographically explore issues of loss, change, youth, and old age.
 My working process is slow, as I use a 4x5 inch view camera which allows a breadth of conversation, thoughts, and feelings to evolve naturally between my subject and myself.
 Particularly I am looking at how illness can devolve the family dynamic.
 My grandmother was the matriarch of our family.
 As a child I witnessed her hosting family gatherings, taking care of all her children's children (including myself at one time), and being a loving wife.
 In 2014 she was diagnosed with dementia, and with that came a loss of personal identity.
 The stillness of space around my grandfather became a way to investigate the void left by his wife’s absence.
 The documentation of my family became even more complex after I was diagnosed with diabetes.
 My apprehension of change and aging intensified and the subject of loss became important for me to explore deeper.
 Photographing the landscape became a form of catharsis for me, and within the context of the series the images formed a visual representation of change.
 I began to make more self-portraits both inside and out, and the changing seasons seemed to correlate with my developing sensibility.
 Using photography I have established a basis for making art through personal incident.
 The relationships depicted in the imagery offer a glimpse into the complex nature of family and it's shifting dynamics.
 While this family is mine, the transference of thought and emotion is universal.